Q1: What are the things the child sees on his way to the fair? Why does he lag behind?

 Q2: In the fair, he wants many things.
 What are they?
 Why does he move on without waiting for an answer?

-Ans: At the fair, the child wants a burfi from the sweetmeat seller, a garland of gulmohur flowers, colorful balloons, and a ride on the roundabout.
-However, he moves on without waiting for an answer because he knows his parents would not fulfill his requests, as they would consider them frivolous or think he is too old for some of these things.
+Ans: At the fair, the child desires a burfi from the sweetmeat seller, a garland of gulmohur flowers, colourful balloons, and a ride on the roundabout.
+He moves on without waiting for an answer because he understands that his parents would likely refuse his requests, thinking they are unnecessary or believing he is too old for such things.

-Q3: When does he realize that he has lost his way?
+Q3: When does he realise that he has lost his way?
 How have his anxiety and insecurity been described?

 Q4: Why does the lost child lose interest in the things that he had wanted earlier?